Simran93/Covid-Data-Analysis/README.md

 3. **Customization**
    - Modify the SQL queries or Excel files to suit specific analytical needs.

-## Dependencies

-- SQL Server: Ensure you have a running SQL Server instance.
-- Excel: For initial data exploration and validation.

-## Acknowledgments

 - Data source: [Our World in Data](https://ourworldindata.org/covid-deaths).

-Happy analyzing!